GSA-TTS/identity-site/content/_partners/determining-your-assurance-level._en.md

 ### What Identity Assurance Level (IAL) does your application need?

-If your application has an account, we recommend you complete the Digital Identity Risk Management (DIRA) <a href="https://www.idmanagement.gov/playbooks/dira/" class="external-link">process</a> to determine IAL-level according to NIST 800-63 revision 3.
-We’ve extrapolated the following from the <a href="https://www.idmanagement.gov/playbooks/dira/#play-4-shortcut-decision-trees" class="external-link">DIRA shortcut guide</a>:
+If your application has an account, we recommend you complete the Digital Identity Risk Management (DIRA) <a href="https://www.idmanagement.gov/playbooks/dira/" class="usa-link--external">process</a> to determine IAL-level according to NIST 800-63 revision 3.
+We’ve extrapolated the following from the <a href="https://www.idmanagement.gov/playbooks/dira/#play-4-shortcut-decision-trees" class="usa-link--external">DIRA shortcut guide</a>:

 **Login.gov’s Authentication-only service (IAL1 in 800-63 rev 3) may be the appropriate service if ALL of the following are true:**